lutzDev69/PrinterMonitorDE/README.md

 https://www.thingiverse.com/thing:2884823 -- for the 0.96" OLED Display
 https://www.thingiverse.com/thing:2934049 -- for the 1.3" OLED Display

-## Upgrading from version 2.2 or Higher
+## Upgrading with OTA
-Version 2.2 introduced the ability to upgrade pre-compiled firmware from a binary file.
-In version 2.3 and on you should find binary files that can be uploaded to your printer monitor via the web interface.
+This build provides the ability to upgrade pre-compiled firmware from a binary file.
+You should find binary files that can be uploaded to your printer monitor via the web interface.
 From the main menu in the web interface select "Firmware Update" and follow the prompts.
 * **printermonitor.ino.d1_mini_SSD1306.bin** - compiled for Wemos D1 Mini for the smaller 0.96" SSD1306 OLED (default)
 * **printermonitor.ino.d1_mini_SH1106.bin** - compiled for Wemos D1 Mini for the larger 1.3" SH1106 OLED